oven-sh/bun/docs/cli/build.md

 - `bun`
 - For generating bundles that are intended to be run by the Bun runtime.
 In many cases, it isn't necessary to bundle server-side code; you can directly execute the source code without modification.
 However, bundling your server code can reduce startup times and improve running performance.

   All bundles generated with `target: "bun"` are marked with a special `// @bun` pragma, which indicates to the Bun runtime that there's no need to re-transpile the file before execution.
-This

 ---